 - coarse salt or sugar and cinnamon (optional for sprinkling on top)

-Step Seven: Bake on 350 degrees for about 12-15 minutes or until pretzels are golden brown.
+- Bake at 350 degrees for about 12-15 minutes or until pretzels are golden brown.

 This was definitely a fun and yummy activity that the entire family got to enjoy.
-We will be doing this again soon and maybe adding some color to them.
+We will be doing this again soon and maybe add some color to them.